adamsdossantos/house_pricing/README.md

 ## 2. Features
-- Data Preprocessing: Data cleaning, normalization, and splitting into training and testing sets.
+- **Data Preprocessing**: Data cleaning, normalization, and splitting into training and testing sets.
-- Model Training: Training XGBoost model using xgboost library.
+- **Model Training**: Training XGBoost model using xgboost library.
-- Model Evaluation: Evaluating the performance of the model using metrics such as R-square and Mean Absolute Error
+- **Model Evaluation**: Evaluating the performance of the model using metrics such as R-square and Mean Absolute Error
-- Visualization: Visualization of feature importance and model predictions versus actual values.
+- **Visualization**: Visualization of feature importance and model predictions versus actual values.

 ## 3. Project Structure